Richard-Sti/csiborgtools/README.md

 - [x] Try to fit a halo.
 - [ ] Sort out output after fitting halos.
 - [ ] Write a function that calculates M500.
+- [ ] Calculate the cross-correlation in CSiBORG.
+Should see the scale of the constraints?

 ## Open questions